jonathanjanssens/custom-post-type-ui-sync/readme.txt

 When you update or save a custom post type or taxonomy in CPT UI, the export code will be automatically dumped into your theme in the `cptui` folder.

-All you have to do is include those files (`cptui/post_types.php` and `cptui/taxonomies.php`) in your theme and all your post types and taxonomies will work in your different environments without having to install CPT UI on live or staging.
+All you have to do is include those files (`cptui/post_types.php` and `cptui/taxonomies.php`) in your theme using the code below and all your post types and taxonomies will work in your different environments without having to install CPT UI on live or staging.

+In functions.php, add:
 `
-// only load if cptui not intialised if(!function_exists('cptui_init')) {
+// only load if Custom Post Type UI plugin is not intialised if( !function_exists( 'cptui_init' ) ) {
-    require 'cptui/post_types.php';
+    include 'cptui/post_types.php';
-    require 'cptui/taxonomies.php';
+    include 'cptui/taxonomies.php';
 }
 `